lclarkmichalek/site/content/post/monitoring-queue.md

 the key differences are that this is a histogram.
 A histogram is made up of a number of counters, each representing a different bucket.
 Here I set up a set of exponentially distributed buckets, with 0.1 being my starting bucket, 3 being my exponent, and 6 being the number of buckets.
-This results in buckets counting requests [0,0.1), [0.1,0.3), [0.3,0.9), etc etc.
+This results roughly in buckets counting requests where the durations were between [0,0.1), [0.1,0.316..), [0.316..,1), etc etc. The use of `math.Sqrt(10)` gives us 2 buckets per order of magnitude, which is useful to cover a large range of possible durations when you don't know what the 'normal' range for the operation is.

 The other change is in the name of the metric, where we exchange `total` for `duration_seconds`.
 Adding the unit to the metric name makes life easier for